brvphoenix/luci-app-wrtbwmon/README.md

 ![CI](https://github.com/brvphoenix/luci-app-wrtbwmon/workflows/CI/badge.svg)

-The origin codes come from Kiougar https://github.com/Kiougar/luci-wrtbwmon.

-This repository is the radical overhaul of the original codes which must cooperate with fixed wrtbwmon at the same time.
-The usable wrtbwmon can be obtained form url https://github.com/brvphoenix/wrtbwmon.

-Compared with the original one, this version has made some changes:
+This repo is another LuCI module for wrtbwmon, which has similar features with [Kiougar's one](https://github.com/Kiougar/luci-wrtbwmon).
+Compared with the latter, this repo has supported more feature:
+1. Support IPV6.
 1. Recognise the hosts by the unique MAC rather than the IP.
-2. Support IPV6 connect which is now imperfected.
-3. Can be ran background periodically.
-4. Many other details.
+1. Show the summation of the bandidth with progressbar.
+1. For brevity, hide some column  defaultly.

+**The LuCI for wrtbwmon in this repo is incompatible to the [pyrovski's one](https://github.com/pyrovski/wrtbwmon).
+You can download the compatible one from [here](https://github.com/brvphoenix/wrtbwmon).**

 # Download
 Openwrt 19.07 has been fully supported after commit: [ff4909d](https://github.com/brvphoenix/luci-app-wrtbwmon/tree/ff4909d8f5d06fee87f7ec5a365ac5dde6492130).